Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 The trick is to find the right one for your business and budget.

 The main distinction between agency vs. freelancer is that when hiring a digital marketing freelancer, you are getting an independent individual that works on a self-employed basis.
-When hiring an agency, you are essentially hiring a digital marketing manager who is in charge of a team of digital marketing experts (see roles above) that will be at your disposal.
+When hiring an agency, you are essentially hiring a digital marketing manager who is in charge of a team of experts (see roles above) that will be at your disposal.

 On the upside, when hiring the right freelancer they will have subject-specific knowledge you need and passion for the work that is often unmatched when compared to agencies.
 They will also be cheaper than hiring an entire agency with its overhead fees.
-And freelancers are more flexible and reactive to your business needs, so everything is completed faster.
+And freelancers are more flexible and reactive to your needs, so everything is completed faster.

 Pros of hiring a freelancer:

-However, it is difficult to find a freelancer with a broad range of focused skills, so you will most likely need to hire and then coordinate a few different people to execute a complete digital marketing strategy which can be very time-consuming and a job all on its own.
+However, it is difficult to find a freelancer with a broad range of focused skills, so you will most likely need to hire and then coordinate a few different people to execute a complete strategy which can be very time-consuming and a job all on its own.

 Cons of hiring a freelancer: